kfelixsocpuppets/IaC-cloud-FortiOS/fortigate101.md

 * Never provide or re-use the same API-key
 * For enhanced security, Api-key should be encrypted and vaulted
 * Always apply a trusthost and specify your Terraform Iac server
+* define the resource and use the import and show to import an existing object into your state terraform show
+  # the below imports policyid#9
+  terraform import fortios_firewall_policy.trname3 9
+  terraform show

 <!-- end_slide -->